 Do our policies and business practices say, ‘We Are Open For Business’?
 Are we meeting our customers where they want to be met?
 And what could you – our loyal customers and readers – learn and apply to your own business?
 There are many, many ways to be a customer focused business, but often we get caught up in our own internal operations to the point that we don’t see things from their perspective.
 We need to do a periodic audit to see if we are living up to this goal.

 Our hours of operation need to match the schedules of our customers.
 We print for other businesses, so being open during business hours is fine for us.
 But what if you serve single parents?
 What if you are a dentist working on kids?
 You probably need times that allow them to get services without missing school.
-If people are always racing to your office right before you close, you may need to stay open a bit longer.
+If people are always racing to your office right before you close, you may need to

 Do people want to meet in person?
 Fill out a form online?
 Or meet in person?
 We try to accommodate all of these options.
 Email is fast and efficient, but many want to talk about their project on the phone.
 When we can, we always prefer to have people in for a tour to see our shop and meet our people – or, we go to them to discuss their labels.
 Whatever they want – however they need to be served – that is what we try to deliver.